-I'm a math and subject-matter education major with concentrations in Honors studies and Statistics and Operations Research.
-I have had much previous experience in the tutoring field in my hometown and at my university, and I'm a Level 1 Certified Tutor from the College Reading and Learning Association.
+I am a high school math teacher, leading Algebra 1, Statistics, and College Algebra courses.
+I have a dual degree in math and subject-matter education with a minor in Statistics and Operations Research, as well as a concentration in Honors studies.
+I have had much previous experience in the tutoring field in my hometown and at my university, and I am a Level 1 Certified Tutor from the College Reading and Learning Association.
 My favorite thing about tutoring is being able to work with a student individually to enhance his or her knowledge of the subject matter, and that "AHA" moment is the best!

 Education & Certification